 His death is considered something of a myth; the story is that he died – aged 59, in 1159 – choking on a fly whilst drinking wine.

 A plaque to commemorate him has been placed where his former home was built.

 Pubs, past and present

-The Bell, previously known as The Blue Bell is presumed to have been around since 1618.
+The Bell, previously known as The Blue Bell has been presumed to have been around since 1618.
 Located on High Street, a TV in the bar area is the extent of the entertainment on offer.

 The White Hart Inn – the village’s other pub – sadly closed in 2009 and has since been converted into a private house.